 In addition, many airlines keep selling new tickets even though they may not have any real plans to fly these ghost flights.
 Incoming cash flow is needed so selling new tickets is the easiest way to get money.

 Airlines may also just be confused.
 Many of them were not prepared for the pandemic.
 This situation is new for them.

 We have a few pieces of advice for our readers on how to deal with the airlines.

 - If you are happy with a travel voucher, just accept it to help the airlines in this difficult situation.

 - You have also the right to get a refund fast.
 Put pressure on the airline if the process does not go on.
 If no success, contact your bank for assistance and maybe they can cancel the payment transaction on behalf of the airline.

 Traffic restrictions are slowly being lifted and now it may be time to start buying tickets again.
 We recommend flying with the airlines that have served customers well in this difficult situation.
 Good airlines should be awarded by new sales.

-The crisis has been difficult time for the airlines.
-Hard times are still not an excuse to serve customers badly and to ignore law and regulations.
+The crisis has been a difficult time for the airlines.
+Hard times are still not an excuse to serve customers badly and to ignore laws and regulations.
 The way to handle the crisis tells much about the ethics of airlines and their management.

 Luckily, borders are opening slowly.
 Soon it's time to start planning new journeys.
 We bet airlines will be happy to get customers back.